pouya-codes/singularity_create_groups/README.md

                         Optional method to balance patches.
 Can choose (1) ('group', 'overall', 'category') or (2) one of ('group=cap_amt', 'overall=cap_amt', 'category=cap_amt').In the case (1), we will balance out the patches in every group, category, or overall (see description for more details).
 In case (2), we will cap the number of patches in every group, category, or overall to the number cap_amt.
                          (default: None)

-  --dataset_origin [DATASET_ORIGIN ...]
+  --dataset_origin DATASET_ORIGIN [DATASET_ORIGIN ...]
                         List of the origins of the slide dataset the patches are generated from.
-Could be ('ovcare', 'tcga') (default: ovcare)
+Should be from ('ovcare', 'tcga', 'other').
+(For multiple origins, works for TCGA+ovcare.
+Mix of Other origins must be tested.)
+                         (default: ['ovcare'])

   --patch_location PATCH_LOCATION
                         root directory of all patches of a study.
 The patch directory structure is '/patch_location/patch_pattern/x_y.png'.
 See --patch_pattern below.
 An example is '/projects/ovcare/classification/cchen/ml/data/local_ec_100/patches_256_sorted'